10Duke Enterprise C++ SDK

 Browser-based authentication

-The client has to be configured with HTTP-message, which is served by the HTTP-server after the login is complete.
-This HTTP message is full HTTP-response, with status line, headers and response message entity.
-This allows e.g. using HTTP-redirect to navigate the browser to a external site after login.
+The client must be configured with an HTTP message served by the HTTP server after the login is complete.
+The HTTP message is a full HTTP response with a status line, headers, and a response message entity.
+This allows, for example, using an HTTP redirect to navigate to an external site after login.

 std::string httpMessageAfterLogin =""